Best Food for Wirehaired Vizsla

 Wirehaired Vizsla Nutritional Profile

-Dietary planning for Wirehaired Vizsla starts with understanding this breed's Medium-Large (45-65 lbs) physique and gentle character.
+Feeding a Wirehaired Vizsla well begins with respecting the breed's Medium-Large (45-65 lbs) frame and gentle temperament, both of which shape what the diet needs to support.
 Over a 12-14 years lifespan, the right nutrition foundation prevents many common health issues.
 Larger dogs like Wirehaired Vizsla need controlled calorie intake to support their frame without excess weight that stresses joints.
 Slow-growth formulas help prevent developmental skeletal issues.
 With very high activity demands, Wirehaired Vizsla needs protein levels of 30-40% to support muscle recovery and sustained stamina.
 Performance or working-dog formulas are often the best fit.
 Omega-3 and omega-6 fatty acids are particularly beneficial for Wirehaired Vizsla to maintain coat health and joint function.

 Life-Stage Feeding Guide for Wirehaired Vizsla